-From a quality perspective, AI and ML help paint a clearer picture of the segments and sub-segments within an employer population.
-For example, it’s common today to understand that a group of employees who have high blood pressure are driving higher claims costs than their peers without hypertension.
-What AI and ML can further uncover, though, is socioeconomic data that helps employers and insurers better understand the social determinants impacting those with high blood pressure — where they live, their access to food, their financial situation and more.
+From a quality perspective, AI and ML can help paint a clearer picture of the segments and sub-segments within an employer population.
+For example, it's common today to understand that a group of employees who have high blood pressure are driving higher claims costs than their peers without hypertension.
+What AI and ML can further uncover, though, is socioeconomic data that helps employers and insurers better understand the social determinants that could be impacting those with high blood pressure — where they live, their access to food, their financial situation and more.

 Identifying and addressing health disparities

-In considering the data capture happening today and the tools in place to help more quickly analyze the data and bring forward solutions, there are many potential benefits that employers and their employees can realize including:
+In considering the data capture happening today and the tools in place to help more quickly analyze the data and bring forward solutions, there are many potential benefits that employers and their employees may realize including:

 - Improved health care decision-making

 - Predictive actions members can take versus reactive measures